What to do if…

 -

-If you are required to sign: sign it immediately, the correct way.
+If you are required to sign, use the right pen.

-- Sign on the “holder’s signature” line only and do not go below the line.
+Use your usual signature or mark.
+Sign on the “holder’s signature” line, and do not sign below the line. -

-- Let the ink dry fully before closing the passport.
+Let the ink dry before closing the passport.

 What can wait

-- You do not need to replace the passport if you signed correctly and you are required to sign.
+- You do not need to replace the passport just because it was unsigned, if you signed it correctly and you were required to sign it.

 Important reassurance